• PreSeed Now

 If they want to avoid paying a lawyer, small businesses can either ask an AI tool like ChatGPT to knock something up, copy someone else’s legal documents, or go to an online document store and hope they pick the right thing.
 All these options have risks.

-And so in early 2023 they brought in Edgeworth, with his background of senior roles at SaaS startups, to turn their ideas into a market-ready product.
+And so in early 2023 they brought in Edgeworth, with his background of senior roles at SaaS startups, to turn their ideas into a market-ready product, although to be clear, Gunnercooke is not involved with Shizl as a business.

 “The core launch principle has been quality.
 We want to make sure that every contract that’s in Shizl and gets access by a client is the very best it can be, and as good as it would be if you went to a lawyer and got a bespoke contract made,” says Edgeworth.